 • It also may turn out to be just plain wrong

-Collaborative filtering/persona-based merchandising works… kind of.
-It can also introduce a lot of noise.
 I once bought a unicorn blanket for a friend’s new baby from an online retailer.
 Now, I am constantly deluged with unicorn-themed baby items — across all of my devices.
-Luckily, there are other ways to provide a user with an accurate recommendation that has a positive impact on the shopper experience.
+Luckily, there are other ways to provide a user with accurate recommendations that have a positive impact on the shopper experience.

-Content-Based Filtering: Reduce Annoyance of Unwanted Products
+Content-Based Filtering: Reduce the Annoyance of Unwanted Products

 The best recommendation engines avoid annoying customers in this way through content-based filtering.
 This real-time analysis of a shopper’s behavior offers the most precise and personalized way to handle relevant recommendations.

 Prior user history is considered but is weighted much lower than what a shopper is doing while in the current shopping session.
-With a content recommendation engine, everything a shopper or visitor is looking at counts, including product attributes – such as size, description, color, and price point.
-All of this is funneled by the algorithm into compiling similar products, more likely to be added to the cart and purchased.
+With a content recommendation engine, everything a shopper or visitor is looking at counts, including product attributes such as size, description, color, and price point.
+All of this is funneled by the algorithm into compiling similar products more likely to be added to the cart and purchased.

 Advantages to Content-Based Filtering